|Solr in Action

 You will also learn how Solr's relevancy algorithm works, best practices and tricks for tuning and measuring your search relevancy, and even how to write and integrate Solr plugins and patches to introduce your own great new search features.

-- Complete coverage of Solr 4
+- Complete coverage through Solr 4.5

 - Installing and using Solr, implementing core features